mrdsx/fullstack-template/README.md

 - [bun](https://bun.com)
 - [Python](https://python.org) (>=3.14 required)

-Note: if you have Node.js installed you can install bun by running `npm install -g bun`
+If you have Node.js, installed on your machine, run `npm install -g bun` to install bun globally.

 ### Frontend